The Little Prince and the Eight-Headed Dragon: Cast

+Production

 This film eschewed the soft, rounded look of previous Toei animated features for a more stylized one.
 It is also one of the few animated films to have music by famed composer Akira Ifukube (the other being the posthumously released Tetsujin 28 film Hakuchū no Zangetsu).

+Soundtrack

 A symphonic suite of five movements based on the score's cues was created by Ifukube in 2003, the first recording of which was performed by the Japan Philharmonic Orchestra conducted by Tetsuji Honna and released on Compact Disc by King Records within the same year.
-Some of the film's music was also redeployed in the 1st and 32nd episodes, first broadcast in 1972 and 1973 respectively, of the Toei Animation television series Mazinger Z.
+Some of the film's music was also reused in the 1st and 32nd episodes, first broadcast in 1972 and 1973 respectively, of the Toei Animation television series Mazinger Z.

 The film's theme song, "Haha no Nai Ko no Komoriuta" (母のない子の子守歌), is also composed by Ifukube, with lyrics by Takashi Morishima, and is sung by Setsuko Watanabe.

-The original, monaural soundtrack recording has been released three times on Compact Disc, two of which are now out of print.
+The original, monaural soundtrack recording has been released three times on Compact Disc.
 The first was a two disc set released by Futureland in 1992, which paired it with a disc of alternate takes and Ifukube's score for Mitsubishi's Expo '70 exhibit.
 The second release was part of a ten-disc collection of Toei Animation soundtracks released by Nippon Columbia in 1996; it featured better audio quality but lacked the alternate takes.
 On May 23, 2018, Japanese record label Cinema-kan released the score for a third time as a remastered, two-disc set, titled The Naughty Prince's Orochi Slaying Original Soundtrack (CINK-51-52).
 The first disc contains the complete score while the second disc contains alternate takes, sound effects, and trailer music.
-The English translated track list of the Cinema-kan release reads as follows: